 And the goats and donkeys are not happy in this weather, but are doing okay, except for one extremely old guy who is having a tough time.
 He’s blind and today he was limping, so I took Guy into the only really warm farm space, the greenhouse, just for a temporary stay to get him out of the weather.

 Normally I would not do this, but there are no plantings right now except for a few pots of parsley which have been placed on high shelves, so it’s okay for him to stay in for just a bit until we get out of single digits.
-There’s a run in on the farm with good shelter, actually three, but the other goats push him around so much that he doesn’t get the same protection.
+I put on my dupont tyvek protective coveralls There’s a run in on the farm with good shelter, actually three, but the other goats push him around so much that he doesn’t get the same protection.

 Guy’s major goal in life is to eat grass (that’s his job here on the farm, too) and he’s now busy nibbling on the fresh green grass sprouting up here and there through the gravel floor of the greenhouse.

 After the storm in December blew out a panel, freezing many of the herb plants, I said uncle to starting plants until after we got closer to spring, but now it’s time to get seeds started.
-I use a tool called a soil blocker to make soil blocks from a mix of peat and farm soil I dug up last fall.
+I use a tool called a soil blocker to make soil blocks from a mix of peat and farm soil I dug up last fall, I also use a soil scientist consultant that advises me on what is best.

 Easily found on Amazon or garden sites, I recommend it highly as a speedy way to start seedlings.
 Each one inch cube has a small depression for the seed.
 It makes life much easier all around to seed plants in soil blocks for easy transplanting.